 The attempted fraud runs along the lines of:

-Tickets are booked over the phone with a purported agent of a travel company at an agreed price.
+Tickets are booked over the phone with a supposed agent of a travel company at an agreed price.
 In most cases fraudsters are impersonating employees of legitimate travel companies.

-The customer is then called back and told that the airline has not been able to confirm the tickets and so the customer must pay an additional amount for this to be rectified.
+The customer is then called back and told that the company has not been able to confirm the tickets / booking and so the customer must pay an additional amount for this to be rectified.

 There is no option to cancel or refund the original transaction.